-Annapurna Circuit Trek is a delightful trek in the foothills of entire Annapurna range
+Annapurna Circuit Trek is a delightful trek in the foothills of the entire Annapurna range.

 Maximum Elevation: 5416 meters, Thorong La Pass

 Trek Duration: 15 days